collocations.org

 We need to discover what relevant expertise is available to us.

-~ in
+expertise in

-gaining expertise in specialist financial areas
+I have gained expertise in specialist financial areas.

-~ on
+expertise on

 She brings expertise on general financial and technical matters.